 Elizabeth Gilbert in her book, Big Magic describes how she thinks up new stories.
 Her view is that ideas are floating about looking for someone to grab them and commit them to language.
 I’m not sure I would give them this level of agency but her attitude to making novels is life-affirming and contagious.

 And if an idea doesn’t come soon?
 There is always the writer Clive James’ approach (again from Gilbert’s book, abridged):

 Following a commercial failure in the West End…

 James’ young daughters[ …]asked him if he would please do something to make their shabby old secondhand bicycles look nicer[…], he hauled himself up off the couch and took on the project….The girls grew impatient for him to finish but James found that he could not stop painting stars [on the bikes].
 It was incredibly satisfying work.
 When at last he was done, his daughters pedaled off on their magical new bikes, thrilled with the effect…The next day, his daughters brought home another little girl from the neighbourhood, who asked if Mr James might please paint stars on her bicycle…as he did so, something was coming back to life.
 Clive James at last had this thought, I will write about this one day.
 And in that moment he was free, failure had departed, the creator had returned.

 I love Elizabeth Gilbert’s assertion that in doing something else we are freeing up the channels of creativity because the pressure is off.
 ‘Einstein called this tactic “combinatory play” – the act of opening up one mental channel by dabbling in another.’
 Beginnings are still difficult, but somehow less so when starting out is couched as play.

-Do you agree that creativity is sometimes its own reward?
+Is creativity its own reward?
 What is your experience of writing/making art/music and posting it off for publication?
-I’d love to hear from you below…
+I’d love to hear from you below...